chai86/Alto-1/README.md

 Content
 Accountholders may create a profile and upload content such as videos, text, photographs, and artwork.
 Your profile may display information about you and your activities.
 This information may be accessed by others.
 Your videos may be viewed and otherwise accessed by others, and associated metadata (e.g., titles, descriptions, tags, etc.) are viewable by others.
 Your interactions with other users (e.g., comments, "likes," private messages) may be seen by others.
 You may choose to limit the availability of your profile and videos.
 For more details, see Section 9.

-If you submit images or videos to us in connection with our video creation and editing tools, we may analyze such content using a variety of techniques, including machine-learning algorithms, for the sole purpose of creating a video at your direction.
-In doing so, we may derive facial-related information from your content solely for the purpose of creating a video for you.
-This information may be used, for example, to locate a face within a frame.
-Facial landmarks are retained for 48 hours after a video editing session.
+If you submit images or videos to us, we may analyze such content using a variety of techniques, including machine-learning algorithms, for the sole purpose of identifying inappropriate material.
 We do not collect, use, or store any facial-related information for the purpose of recognizing faces outside of the limited video-creation purposes set forth herein.

 Other Information You May Submit
 You may submit data to us for limited purposes such as requesting customer support; answering a questionnaire; participating in a study; entering contests or sweepstakes; or signing up to receive communications from us or another user.